Last Updated on February 23, 2023

 1. What exactly is a specialty occupation?

-Ryan: In layman’s terms, a specialty occupation is one that requires an educational background in a specific field of study that matches the available role.
+Ryan: In layman’s terms, a specialty occupation is one that requires at least a bachelor's degree in a specific field of study that matches the available role.
 Try asking yourself, Can this position be performed by someone without a degree in this field?